-Not disregarding the significant societal and economic hardship of the Pandemic, our research found that lockdown and the shift to remote working have actually yielded a number of positive, if not unexpected, benefits.
-63% of organisations have reported that transitioning to remote working has positively impacted productivity, 38% claim organisational culture has improves and 42% say employee morale is up.
+Not disregarding the significant societal and economic hardship of the Pandemic, our research found that the lockdown and the shift to remote working have actually yielded a number of positive, if not unexpected, benefits.
+63% of organisations have reported that transitioning to remote working has positively impacted productivity, 38% claim organisational culture has improved and 42% say employee morale is up.

 As Twitter has already demonstrated, a sizeable number of organisations are looking to dual-working models, where employees split their time between working from the office and home.

 Almost three-quarters (73%) of organisations plan to encourage employees to work remotely more often after the lockdown, with 28% planning to significantly increase remote working.